 Phuket Airport (HKT/VTSP) is situated on the most north-west part of Phuket Island not far from the bridge connecting the island to the mainland.
 The airport has just finished a reconstruction/expansion of the International terminal also adding a larger apron in the west with open-air stands serviced by transfer buses instead of by air bridge.

 HKT has seen a lot of changes over the last few years, both to be able to handle an ever-increasing passenger volume (16 Mio.) but also to bring security standards up to International levels.
 The airport is relatively short for space and buildings and infrastructure have grown very close to its perimeters.
 This has in turn lead to erection of a rather obnoxious fence along the southernmost perimeter and thereby ruining some great places for spotters.
 The only remaining really good spot which is also accepted by police/airport security is the beach adjacent to the threshold of runway 09.
 But being a bit street smart you can also get some nice shots off the 27 end.
-It is absolutely forbidden to take pictures throw the fence.
+It is absolutely forbidden to take pictures through the fence.